-Upper level (300-400) courses taken at another college or university at the freshman/sophomore level may not be used to satisfy major or minor requirements, absent department head approval.
+Upper level (300-400) courses taken at another college or university at a lower level may not be used to satisfy major or minor requirements, absent department head approval.

-Business Majors minoring in Hispanic Studies reference page 324.
+Business Majors minoring in Hispanic Studies reference page 311.

 Major Sequence in Business: